BhupinderSingh86/Kanye-West-Quote-Generator/README.md

 -   How to view the API Data on the browser console
 -   Attach an event listener to the button
 -   Create a function that takes in a string, creates a new list item with that string, and adds it to the ol
--	  Learn further how HTML elements works / The releationship between the DOM, CSS & JavaScript
+-	  Learn further how HTML elements works / The relationship between the DOM, CSS & JavaScript

 I'm sure there are lots of improvements and learning to do around the above topics but I found working with them so much fun and it was great to learn more new things to add to my arsenal!